lembn/CLUNKS/README.md

 At this point in time, the `Feed.Save` method was being written to generalise the process of saving the feed messages rather than repeating the code in multiple places after its initial implementation, the program was run to test the new method but everytime the method was called, the program would just quit and die.
 What was especially strange about this was that there were no errors thrown, which is very unusal for C# being that it is a very well documented and maintained language, so has few undefined behaviours.
 This is made the problem incredibly more difficult to solve, as there were no clues pointing to where the root of the problem may lie so really it could come from any part of the program.

-First, the `Feed.Save` method was investigated, as that was what was new to the program, however, even though the `Feed.Save` method was new, the logic contained within it had already existed in the code in various other locations before it's creation. `Feed.Save` was only created to prevent having this duplicate code around the class, so it was quite percuilar for the method to behave like this when it's contained code was performing fine before.
+First, the `Feed.Save` method was investigated, as that was what was new to the program, however, even though the `Feed.Save` method was new, the logic contained within it had already existed in the code in various other locations before it's creation. `Feed.Save` was only created to prevent having this duplicate code around the class (to make the code DRY), so it was quite percuilar for the method to behave like this when it's contained code was performing fine before.
 Here is a sample of how `Feed.Save` looked (at the time of the issue):

 ```c#
 private static int Save(List<List<KeyValuePair<string, ConsoleColor>>> linesToSave, int offset = 0)